survivejs/maintenance-book/manuscript/infrastructure/01-processes.md

 <!-- textlint-enable -->

 This nature also affects development.
 It might be sporadic and sudden.
-A lot of progress might happen in short time as long as there's interest and then the development might stall for a while until it picks up again.
+A lot of progress might happen in short time as long as there’s interest and then the development might stall for a while until it picks up again.
 Also the way you manage new contributions affects this as the longer your contributors have to wait, the more frustrated they tend to get.

 How to manage this situation?
-There's no one correct way and projects tend to develop models of their own with varying success.
+There’s no one correct way and projects tend to develop models of their own with varying success.
 One of the best things you can do, however, is to maintain clear goals for the project.
 Saying **no** is at least as important as saying **yes**.

 **Project roadmap** is a more specific description of what the project wants to accomplish in the near and far future.
 The roadman will energize people to move towards the goals, it will give confidence to the project direction as people know what to expect.